Have you got a bucket list? I have. What made me create one? Mine’s a list of things I want to do before I turn 50.

 We’ve a plan to train and get 10k ready as soon as we can.
 I remain optimistic that we’ll all finish the race without needing the assistance of St John’s Ambulance.
 This is all dependant on the weather being not too hot and not too cold, and the route containing zero inclines.
 It would seem I’m bit like Derek Zoolander.
 He can’t turn left, and I can’t run up hills.

-If you see us gorging on curry, cakes, biscuits or enormous bars of Toblerone... don’t judge.
-A car doesn’t run on empty.
+If you see us gorging on curry, cakes, biscuits or enormous bars of Toblerone... do not judge.
+A car does not run on empty.